aldyaz/skeleton-android-project/README.md

 # Skeleton Android Project
 An 'ready-set-go' Android project template that reduce time to create a specific project.
-All of this project library will be adjusted to the latest Android tech.
+All of this library will be predefined with the latest Android tech.

 ## Stuff Included
 - Clean Architecture Project Structure